kmmiio99o/ShiggyCord/README.md

     pnpm build
     ```
 1. In the newly created `dist` directory, run a HTTP server.
 I recommend [http-server](https://www.npmjs.com/package/http-server).
 1. Go to Settings > Developer enabled earlier.
-Enable `Load from custom url` and input the IP address and port of the server (e.g. `http://192.168.1.236:4040/pupu.js`) in the new input box labelled `Pupu URL`.
+Enable `Load from custom url` and input the IP address and port of the server (e.g. `http://192.168.1.236:4040/kettu.js`) in the new input box labelled `Kettu URL`.
 1. Restart Discord.
-Upon reload, you should notice that your device will download Pupu's bundled code from your server, rather than GitHub.
+Upon reload, you should notice that your device will download Kettu's bundled code from your server, rather than GitHub.
 1. Make your changes, rebuild, reload, go wild!

 Alternatively, you can directly *serve* the bundled code by running `pnpm serve`. `kettu.js` will be served on your local address under the port 4040.
 You will then insert `http://<local ip address>:4040/kettu.js` as a custom url and reload.
 Whenever you restart your mobile client, the script will rebuild the bundle as your client fetches it.